jai-jk/number-to-word-list-convertor/README.md

 ## Improvements I would have loved to make if I'd had more time

-- A More accessible and generally improved UI and UX - scalability for multiple screen sizes, ease of use for all types of users, improvements to the modal-close/refresh functionality, definitely refactoring of css and styles into external sheets wherever possible etc.
+- A More accessible and generally improved UI and UX - scalability for multiple screen sizes (with ems and rems, breakpoints & media queries, etc); ease of use for all types of users; improvements to the modal-close/refresh functionality (colours, design, fluidity and functionality); refactoring of css and styles into external sheets wherever possible, etc.
 - A functioning keyboard on the brick phone - what a missed opportunity, argh!!
 - Deployment to Heroku - just couldn't get it working in time =(.
 - Unit, Functional, Feature and E2E Tests with Jest and Cypress (TDD from the start would have been even better).